pathoam/solana/bench-exchange/README.md

   - The result of a successful order request.
 Orders are stored in accounts owned by the submitter of the order request.
 They can only be canceled by their owner but can be used by anyone in a match.
-They contain the same information as the trade request.
+They contain the same information as the order request.
 - Price spread
   - The difference between the two matching orders.
 The spread is the profit of the matcher initiating the swap request.